contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/01_editing.md

 The header "Content-type" is automatically set according to the format of current body editor.
 You can still override the preset value.

+The header "Authorization" has a dedicated helper which supports only the "BASIC" authentication theme for the moment.
+This helper allows you to simply enter your username and password.
+It hashes these value accordingly to the specification.

-When a request has been run, cf "Sending a request" paragraph, you can directly add headers automatically set by the browser to the definition of the request.
+When a request has been run, cf [Sending a request paragraph](./sending):
+ * you can quickly add headers automatically set by the browser to the definition of the request.
 This is fine to mimic the browser behavior when using the maven plugin, for example.

-When a request has been run, cf "Sending a request" paragraph, the "Pretty", mode of the response body reader empasizes the links parsed from the body.
+ * the "Pretty", mode of the response body reader empasizes the links parsed from the body.
 When clicking on a link, the URL field is updated.